-Transgender - A person who lives as a member of a gender other than that expected based on anatomical sex.
+Transgender - A person who identifies as a gender other than one expected in relation to sex assigned at birth.
 Sexual orientation varies and is not dependent on gender identity.

 Transhate - The irrational hatred of those who are gender variant, usually expressed through violent and often deadly means.

 Tranny Chaser - A term primarily used to describe people who prefer or actively seek trans people for sexual or romantic relations.
 While this term is claimed in an affirmative manner by some, it is largely regarded as derogatory.